PRTG Manual: PRTG Housekeeping

 - Check if all your libraries are up to date.
 Remove all (default) libraries that you do not need.

-- Check if there are any sensors that are still monitoring your network although you do not need them for your infrastructure, particularly if they have a high performance impact on your system.
-For example, this includes the following sensor types: Sensor Factory, Packet Sniffer, VMware, Email Round Trip, SQL Server, CloudWatch, QoS, File, Folder, HTTP Full Page, and custom EXE sensors.
+- Check if there are any sensors that are still monitoring your network although you do not need them for your infrastructure, particularly if they have a high impact on system performance.
+For example, this includes the following sensor types: Sensor Factory, Packet Sniffer, VMware, Email Round Trip, SQL Server, CloudWatch, QoS, File, Folder, HTTP Full Web Page, and custom EXE sensors.
 Set the sensors to a Paused status if you do not want to completely delete them from your system.

 - Check the List of Available Sensor Types.
 Are there any new sensors that you do not know yet?